 • a MRL of 500 μg/kg of flumequine (an antibiotic) in muscle of trout to muscle of all finfish

-The proposed extrapolations are subject to adoption by CAC in November 2023.
+The proposed extrapolations were adoption by CAC in November 2023.

-On 19th-23rd November 2018, the Food and Agriculture Organization of the United Nations (FAO) and World Health Organization (WHO) held an expert meeting to develop scientific advice in response to a request from the Codex Committee on Contaminants in Foods (CCCF).
+In November 2018, the Food and Agriculture Organization of the United Nations (FAO) and World Health Organization (WHO) held an expert meeting on ciguatera poisoning to develop scientific advice in response to a request from the Codex Committee on Contaminants in Foods (CCCF).
 In particular, the requested scientific advice to FAO/WHO entailed a full evaluation of known ciguatoxins (toxicological assessment and exposure assessment), including geographic distribution and rate of illness; congeners; methods of detection; and based on this, guidance for the development of risk management options.
-A copy of the report is available at https://apps.who.int/iris/handle/10665/332640.
+A copy of the FAO/WHO Expert Meeting report is available at https://apps.who.int/iris/handle/10665/332640.

 The Expert Meeting concluded that although there are many gaps in the available information about ciguatera poisoning; there are some needs that require urgent attention regarding both risk management and research.
 The main needs for risk management were the definition of clear protocols to avoid the risk of consuming toxic seafood, mainly by local people and tourists, but also consumers purchasing imported seafood from certain areas.
 This included a well-defined information and outreach programme, and a clear identification of the geographic distribution of fisheries resources and causative organisms, as well as CTXs presence and concentration in different tissues and anatomic parts of the affected fisheries resources.
 The main research needs referred to detection methods, and the need to have a stable supply programme of analytical standards.

 In February 2023, CCCF released a discussion paper that proposes to develop a Code of Practice for the prevention or reduction of ciguatera poisoning.
 The discussion paper makes note of the many knowledge gaps that remain in regard to analytical methods, human toxicology, monitoring and surveillance programs, climate change, and international cooperativity.
 The discussion paper was circulated to key stakeholders and SafeFish provided a submission to Codex Australia.
-The discussion paper will be discussed during the next CCCF meeting to be held in April 2023.
+In April 2023 CCCF agreed to develop a Code of Practice for the prevention or reduction of ciguatera poisoning and SafeFish participated through an electronic working group.
+The proposed Code of Practice will be considered during the next CCCF meeting to be held in April 2024.

 Pathogenic Vibrio species in seafood – Revision of Guidelines